Israel targets Hezbollah commander in Beirut strike after deadly Golan Heights attack | KRDO

 Beirut (CNN) — Israel says it has launched a strike in Beirut, Lebanon, targeting a Hezbollah commander that it blamed for a deadly attack in the Israeli-occupied Golan Heights.

-At least one person has died and several others have been injured in the strike, according to Lebanese state news agency NNA.
-The injured, including some with serious wounds, have been taken to nearby hospital.
+At least one person was killed and several others injured in the strike, according to Lebanese state news agency NNA.
+The injured, including some with serious wounds, have been taken to nearby hospitals.

 Israel’s Defense Minister Yoav Gallant said “Hezbollah crossed the red line” in a social media post minutes after the Israeli military claimed responsibility for the strike on Tuesday.